CunningFatalist/go-echo-vercel/README.md

 This is a simple example on how to deploy a Go Echo application to Vercel.

+Why?
+Other examples on GitHub don't solve the problem of serving static assets, this one does.

+I tried to keep it as simple as possible, as I don't want to force Docker or Make files on you.

 ## Prerequisites

 - [Vercel CLI](https://vercel.com/docs/cli)